danielpozsar/grogupy/docs/source/_build/html/_sources/introduction.rst.txt

 It can also be used to set up more complex convergence and high throughput calculations.

-1. grogupy can efficiently calculate the magnetic interaction parameters of a large number of atoms or magnetic entites.
+1. grogu can efficiently calculate the magnetic interaction parameters of a large number of atoms or magnetic entites.
 The most resource consuming part of the simulation is the Green's function calculation, but the number of matrix inversions does not depend on